-Paul Peterson is the Henry Lee Shattuck Professor of Government and Director of the Program on Education Policy and Governance at Harvard University, a Senior Fellow at the Hoover Institution at Stanford University, and Editor-In-Chief of Education Next, a journal of opinion and research.
+Paul Peterson is the Henry Lee Shattuck Professor of Government in the Department of Government at Harvard University.
+He directs the Harvard Program on Education Policy and Governance, is a Senior Fellow at the Hoover Institution at Stanford University, and is the Senior Editor of Education Next, a journal of opinion and research.

 Peterson is a former director of the Center for American Political Studies at Harvard University and of the Governmental Studies Program at the Brookings Institution.
 He received his Ph.
 D. in political science from the University of Chicago.
 He is a member of the American Academy of Arts and Sciences and the National Academy of Education, and has received fellowships from the Guggenheim Foundation, the German Marshall Foundation, and the Center for Study in the Behavioral Sciences.

 He is the author of the book, Saving Schools: From Horace Mann to Virtual Learning (Harvard University Press, 2010).

 He is also the author or editor of numerous other publications including the following: